mendix/docs/content/developerportal/app-store/share-app-store-content.md

 	* **Major update** – a large change (which will save the content from version 5.0 to version 6.0, for example)
 	* **Minor update** – a medium-sized change (which will save the content from version 6.0 to version 6.1.0, for example)
 	* **Patch** – a small change (which will save the content from 6.1.0 to 6.1.1, for example)
-	* **Custom** – your own version number (which allows you to add minor or patch updates to previous major versions, or to skip versions rather than having to increment by 1.
-Note that custom versioning is only available if there is or have been a version 1.0.0)
+	* **Custom** – your own version number (which allows you to add minor or patch updates to previous major versions, or to skip versions rather than having to increment by 1; note that custom versioning is only available if there has been a version 1.0.0)

 	{{% image_container width="350" %}}![](attachments/share-app-store-content/update_content_2.png)
 	{{% /image_container %}}